haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 ## EXERCISE PHASES

 ### Getting familiar with the data
-1. Download, unzip and open the practical 4 data in QGIS from the course Moodle page.
+1. Download, unzip and open the exercise 3 data in QGIS from the course Moodle page.

 2. Go through the attribute table and use the pdf-files to decipher the meanings of each field.
 The attribute table consists of a few themes (recognizable by the prefixes) and slightly over 100 fields.
 	- The fields we’re using depict the following: